 - Give your full attention.

 - Don’t be in a hurry.
+Take your time.

 - Don’t make judgments or condemn.
+Be accepting.

-- “Will you go with me to see a counselor?” (or priest, rabbi, school counselor, school nurse, psychologist, or any professional they’re willing to see).
+- Will you go with me to see a counselor? (or priest, rabbi, school counselor, school nurse, psychologist, or any professional they’re will agree to).

-- “Will you let me help you make an appointment?”
+- Will you let me help you make an appointment?

-It’s been reported that just making the promise not to hurt or kill oneself, but to go on living, tends to bring relief and the fulfillment of that promise.
+Research shows that simply making the promise not to hurt or kill oneself, but to go on living, tends to bring relief and the fulfillment of that promise.
 Dr. Quinnett says the response is almost always yes.
-The power of the relationship you have with your son or daughter (or whoever it might be) is the key.
+How encouraging for us to hear.

 What if they say no?

-“Why, my soul, are you downcast?
+Why, my soul, are you downcast?
 Why so disturbed within me?
-Put your hope in God, for I will yet praise him, my Savior and my God” (Psalm 42:5).
+Put your hope in God, for I will yet praise him, my Savior and my God (Psalm 42:5 NIV).

 ** Have you ever tried the QPR steps?
 Please help someone else by sharing your experience.
 How did it go?
 Did it help?

 ** Did you miss Part 1?
 You will find it in my post on Sept.
 18th.